-Missionaries that receive a salary from U.S. Missions are eligible to receive reimbursement of up to \$600 from their missions account for fitness club membership fees per year.
-Instead of a club membership, a missionary can choose to use up to \$600 per year (for CM, AG, RA) and \$510 per year for (CC, AC, and CA) to purchase fitness equipment for your home.
+Missionaries that receive an allowance from U.S. Missions are eligible to receive reimbursement of up to \$600 from their missions account for fitness club membership fees per year.
+Instead of a club membership, a missionary can choose to use up to \$600 per year (for CM, AG, RA) and \$510 per year (for CC, AC, CX, and CA) to purchase fitness equipment for your home.
 Receipts are required for disbursement.
 Funds are disbursed as work funds and are made taxable at year-end.